andyw-lala/Tek7KTesters/Readout/README.md

 Display characters, or other metadata, are encoded in each timeslot by two currents (row and column) per location.
 Currents are encoded in 100uA steps.
 Modules need to always be prepared to sink either two or four currents to drive the display, but while the timeslot signals are simply bussed across all plug-in bays, the mainframe is paying attention to only one plug-in at a time (there is no indication to a plug-in that it is the active one.)
 The system can be fully implemented by passive components and wiring and/or switches, including modifying scales/prefixes.
-Changes can be accomplished simply by summing currents, and common scope operations (e.g., input sensitivity modification by x10, x100, x1000 probes) are easily implemented by plug-ins.
+Changes can be accomplished simply by summing currents, and common scope operations (e.g., input sensitivity modification by x10, x100, x1000 probes) are easily implemented by plug-ins using simple, but sometimes subtle, solutions.

 ## Interfaces
 There are two interfaces needed to interact with the 7000-series readout system - one from the mainframe to the plug-ins and one from the plug-ins to the mainframe: